FIA offloads Nawaz’s two nephews from Medina-bound flight

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Federal Investigation Agency on Thursday offloaded two nephews of PML-N supremo Nawaz Sharif and party President Shahbaz Sharif as they were trying to leave the country in disguise of pilgrims.
+LAHORE: The Federal Investigation Agency on Thursday offloaded two nephews of PML-N supremo Nawaz Sharif and party President Shahbaz Sharif as they were trying to leave the country in the guise of pilgrims.
 They are accused of money laundering in the Chaudhry Sugar Mills case.

-Interestingly, in a bid to keep their travel secret, both the brothers obtained their visas from Saudi Mission Karachi while both are resident of Lahore.
+Interestingly, in a bid to keep their travel secret, both the brothers obtained their visas from the Saudi Mission Karachi while both are residents of Lahore.
 Earlier, the NAB had questioned Yousaf Abbas and Abdul Aziz regarding investments and loans payable by the Shamim Sugar Mills.

 The NAB sources while talking to this scribe said that previously, Yousuf Abbas and now Maryam Nawaz joined the inquiry but failed to answer about the foreigners.
 They both failed to give source of money and why at the later stage, they transferred shares to the Sharif family without any consideration.

-LAHORE: The Federal Investigation Agency on Thursday offloaded two nephews of PML-N supremo Nawaz Sharif and party President Shahbaz Sharif as they were trying to leave the country in disguise of pilgrims.
+LAHORE: The Federal Investigation Agency on Thursday offloaded two nephews of PML-N supremo Nawaz Sharif and party President Shahbaz Sharif as they were trying to leave the country in the guise of pilgrims.
 They are accused of money laundering in the Chaudhry Sugar Mills case.

-Interestingly, in a bid to keep their travel secret, both the brothers obtained their visas from Saudi Mission Karachi while both are resident of Lahore.
+Interestingly, in a bid to keep their travel secret, both the brothers obtained their visas from the Saudi Mission Karachi while both are residents of Lahore.
 Earlier, the NAB had questioned Yousaf Abbas and Abdul Aziz regarding investments and loans payable by the Shamim Sugar Mills.

 The NAB sources while talking to this scribe said that previously, Yousuf Abbas and now Maryam Nawaz joined the inquiry but failed to answer about the foreigners.
 They both failed to give source of money and why at the later stage, they transferred shares to the Sharif family without any consideration.